yiranchen1/cs4278_text/readme.md

 # <Asgn-5-1>

-...I think that based on the fact that students want to get more information about the courses and they are tired of checking whether a course has empty space several times a day online, I want to design a software that could test students about the course information when they are allowed to choose course.
+<br />I think that based on the fact that students want to get more information about the courses and they are tired
+of checking whether a course has empty space several times a day online, I want to design a software that could test students about the course information when they are allowed to choose course.
-...When students are allowed to choose courses, they will receive a text message giving them a list of recommended courses based on their years and previous courses.
+<br />When students are allowed to choose courses, they will receive a text message giving them a list of recommended
+courses based on their years and previous courses.
 Thus, students can use that information along with the adviceds from their advisors/parents/friends to find the courses that they fit most.
-...On the Vanderbilt's course selection system, students can mark a now fully filled course as "Interested".
+<br />On the Vanderbilt's course selection system, students can mark a now fully filled course as "Interested".
 Thus, whenever that course has available empty spaces, students will receive a text message about that.
 In this way, students do not have to check course avalability online several times a day.